 For a cell supporting on-demand SSB SCell operation,

-Support RRC based signaling to activate on-demand SSB transmission on the cell.
+Support RRC based signaling to inform UE that on-demand SSB transmission is activated on the cell.

 This RRC signaling also provides SCell activation (i.e., the parameter sCellState is set to activated).

-Support MAC CE based signaling to activate on-demand SSB transmission on the cell.
+Support MAC CE based signaling to inform UE that on-demand SSB transmission is activated on the cell.

+It is up to RAN2 whether either or both of Option 1 and Option 2 in previous RAN1 agreement is supported for this MAC CE.

-It is up to RAN2 whether Support DCI based signaling to activate on-demand SSB transmission on the cell.
+FFS: Support DCI based signaling to inform UE that on-demand SSB transmission is activated on the cell.

 This DCI signaling does not provide SCell activation/deactivation.

 FFS: Details on DCI including UE-specific or group-common DCI, DCI contents, etc.

+[Support: Samsung, Huawei, ZTE]

+[De-prioritize: Spreadtrum, Apple, vivo, Ericsson, Qualcomm]

-Send an LS to RAN2 to inform above the first and second bullets.
+Send an LS to RAN2 to inform above with relevant RAN1 agreements.

 Companies are encouraged to provide views on Proposal #3-1a.